NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 The worldwide demand for Unreal Engine skills is expected to grow 138% over 10 years.
 [28] Therefore, it is, crucial to understand what makes both of those engines appealing towards game developers.

-During my university years I've had the experience of making a game with following engines: Unity, UE4, Raylib, SDL2, OpenGL + glfw, Bevy, Godot and Mach.
+During my university years I've had the experience of making a game with following engines: Unity, UE4, Raylib, SDL2, OpenGL + glfw, Bevy and Godot.
 Some of them are considered general purpose, while others only provide the most basic tools that allow to draw pixels onto the screen.

 We begin this research by answering what set of features provided by Unity and Unreal appeals to game developers and make those features our guidelines.
-After finding the most important ones, we take a look at open-source frameworks mentioned last paragraph and analyze them based on those guidelines.
+After finding the most important ones, we take a look at open source frameworks mentioned last paragraph and analyze them based on those guidelines.
-The difference in analysis between Unity and Unreal and their open-source counterparts will be in our point of view.
+The difference in analysis between Unity and Unreal and their open source counterparts will be in our point of view.
 First ones will be viewed from the point of view of a regular game developer, while the rest from both game developer and an engine developer perspective.
 Then we compare the languages used in all of those engines and attempt to determine whether any of the language peculiarities have had a direct impact on engine's architecture.
 The final result of this research is an engine prototype.